XodoDocs/itext-legacy-tmc-techblog/html2pdf/pdfHTML Whitepaper.md

 }
 ```

-One particular use case might be to add dynamic content to your pdf, such as barcodes: in that case,
+One particular use case might be to add dynamic content to your PDF, such as barcodes: in that case,
 you can define `<qrcode>http://www.example.com</qrcode>` in the source HTML,
 rather than having to generate an image separately.
 Your custom TagWorker then leverages the iText APIs to create the QR code, and adds it to the document.